In this article:

 When the blood is pumped through the arteries or blood vessels, it exerts a force against the walls of these tubal structures.
 This force, known as blood pressure, may become high at times, leading to hypertension or high blood pressure.

 Hypertension often leads to an increased risk of aneurysm, stroke, heart attack, heart failure, and kidney damage.
+In 2013, hypertension was the primary or contributing cause of more than 360,000 American deaths, averaging 1,000 deaths every day.
+(1)

 Measuring Blood Pressure